dunglas/frankenphp/docs/performance.md

 Alternatively, we provide static binaries compiled with [the mimalloc allocator](https://github.com/microsoft/mimalloc), which makes FrankenPHP+musl faster (but still slower than FrankenPHP+glibc).

+## Load Balancing

+It is recommended to use caddy to load balance between multiple instances of FrankenPHP to ensure high availability, performance and reliability.
+Nginx can also be used,
+but it is [not nearly as performant as Caddy](https://www.patrickdap.com/post/benchmarking-is-hard/) without professional tuning.

 ## Go Runtime Configuration

 FrankenPHP is written in Go.